semihkilla/PartnerSync/README.md

 Sprint 2 adds basic email authentication and a simple partner pairing flow using Firebase.
 Sprint 3 introduces a minimal chat experience with realtime messaging via Firestore.
+Sprint 4 adds user profiles, separate login/signup pages and a more colorful UI.

 ## Project structur